enthusiastic-js/form-observer/docs/form-validity-observer/integrations/README.md

 Here in `configure`, we're looping over each of the properties provided in the `errorMessages` object so that we can A&rpar; Derive the error configuration that needs to be passed to the _original_ `FormValidityObserver.configure()` method, and B&rpar; Derive the field props that need to be returned from the _enhanced_ `configure` method.
 Hopefully, from the code and the comments, it's clear why the code is written as it is.
 But in case things aren't clear, here's a summary:

 1. If the constraint _value_ is `null` or `undefined`, then the constraint was omitted by the developer.
 There is nothing to add to the local error `config` or the returned constraint `props`.
 A `required` constraint with a value of `false` is treated as if it was `undefined`.
-2. If the _constraint_ is `badinput` or `validate`, it can be copied directly to the error `config`.
+2. If the _constraint_ is `badinput` or `validate`, then its _value_ can be copied directly to the error `config`.
 There are no `props` to update here since `badinput` and `validate` are not valid HTML attributes.
 3. If the constraint _value_ is not a `SvelteErrorDetails` object, then we can assume that we have a raw constraint value.
 (For instance, we could have a raw `number` value for the `max` constraint.)
 The developer has indicated that they want to specify a field constraint without a custom error message; so only the constraint `props` are updated. <p>The exception to this rule is the `required` constraint.
 If the _constraint_ is `required` **and** the constraint _value_ is an `ErrorMessage`, then we assign this value to the error `config` instead of the `props` object.
 In this scenario, the _value_ for the `required` constraint is implicitly `true` (even if the value is an empty string).</p>
-4. If the constraint _value_ is a `SvelteErrorDetails` object, then we can give the `value` property on this object to the `props` object.
+4. If the constraint _value_ is a `SvelteErrorDetails` object (determined by the existence of a `message` property in the object), then we can give the `value` property on this object to the `props` object.
 For simplicity, the error `config` can be given the entire constraint object in this scenario, even though it won't use the attached `value` property.
 Notice also that here, yet again, a `required` constraint with a value of `false` is treated as if the constraint was `undefined`.

 After we finish looping over the properties in `errorMessages`, we configure the error messages for the field by calling the _core_ `FormValidityObserver.configure()` method with the error `config` object.
 Finally, we return any necessary form field `props`.